Using the CASE Statement

 Being a declarative language, SQL provides little to no control over how inputs are dealt with.
 CASE expressions add much-needed flexibility to SQL queries and are crucial to master and use correctly.

 That's where SQL Complete hits the stage.
 Its advanced autocompletion capabilities allow writing the most complex T-SQL CASE expressions quickly.
-In-built code snippets for CASE statements save your energy, highlighting pairs of matching keywords and quick navigation between them help minimize coding time as SQL CASE expressions can be long enough and combing through them is not an easy task.
+In-built code snippets for CASE statements highlight pairs of matching keywords, while quick navigation between them helps minimize coding time.

-SQL Complete also boasts a robust formatter that allows making code with CASE statements more readable and can help enforce common coding standards to a team or organization.
+SQL Complete also boasts a robust formatter that allows making code with CASE statements more readable and enables you to enforce common coding standards for a team or organization.

-As part of our SQL CASE expression tutorial, we'll have a look at different MSSQL CASE statement examples with the help of the SQL Complete tool.
+As part of our SQL CASE expression tutorial, we'll have a look at different MSSQL CASE statement examples with the help of dbForge SQL Complete.

 There are two types of SQL CASE statements: a simple CASE statement and a searched CASE statement.